odoo/documentation/accounting/payables/pay/multiple.rst

 on Add an item to add one (or more) product(s).
 Click on **Save** and then **Validate**.

-Pay supplier bills, one after the other
+Pay vendor invoices, one after the other
 ---------------------------------------

 .. image:: ./media/multiple03.png
   :align: center

-We will now record a payment for one bill only.
-Open the bill, then click on **Register Payment**.
+We will now record a payment for one invoice only.
+Open the invoice, then click on **Register Payment**.
 Insert the Payment Method, Date and Amount, and click on **Validate**.